Blue-Yonder-OSS/pg-bulk-loader/README.md

 <h2> Development: </h2>

 - Run this command to install the required development dependencies `pip install -r dev-requirements.txt`
+- Run `pre-commit install` so that it creates a hook with `git commit` and run for basic sanity before you make any commit.
 - Run below commands to run the unit test cases: `pytest` or `coverage run --source=src.pg_bulk_loader --module pytest --verbose  && coverage report --show-missing`